Post

 Interior

-• Description/Symptoms: The sunroof motor may fail, preventing the sunroof from opening or closing.
+• Description/Symptoms: The sunroof mechanism can fail, causing the sunroof to get stuck, leak, or not open/close properly.

 • Recalls: None Found